Self-Employment Taxes Q&A

 A: Generally, you pay estimated taxes four times a year, beginning on April 15, then payments must be made on (or the first business day after) June 15, September 15 and January 15 of the following year.

 Q: I'm self-employed and pay for my own health insurance.
-Have the deductions improved any from the 50% that has been allowed?
+Have the deductions improved any from the 50 percent that has been allowed?

 A: Yes.
 Since 2003, self-employed individuals have been able to deduct the whole amount of health insurance.